Silent Night (2023 film)

-Silent Night is a 2023 American vigilante action-thriller film directed by John Woo, who also produced the film with Christian Mercuri, Lori Tilkin deFelice, Basil Iwanyk, and Erica Lee.
-The film was written by Robert Archer Lynn and stars Joel Kinnaman, with Scott Mescudi, Harold Torres, and Catalina Sandino Moreno in supporting roles.
+Silent Night is a 2023 American vigilante action-thriller film directed and produced by John Woo.
+The film, which features minimal spoken dialogue, follows an aggrieved father, played by Joel Kinnaman, avenging the death of his son, who was killed by local gang members in a drive-by shooting on Christmas Eve.
+Scott Mescudi, Harold Torres, and Catalina Sandino Moreno star in supporting roles.

-Silent Night was Woo’s first American feature directorial effort since 2003’s Paycheck.
-The film, which features minimal spoken dialogue, follows an aggrieved father avenging the death of his son, who was killed by local gang members in a drive-by shooting on Christmas Eve.
+Silent Night was Woo's first American feature directorial effort since 2003's Paycheck.
 Filming took place in Mexico City from April to May 2022.
-The film was released by Lionsgate in the United States on December 1, 2023 to mixed reviews from critics and only grossed $11 million worldwide.
+The film was released by Lionsgate Films in the United States on December 1, 2023, to mixed reviews from critics and only grossed $11 million worldwide.

 Plot

-Brian Godlock is an electrician living a happy life in the fictional town of Las Palomas, Texas with his wife Saya and young son Taylor Michael.
-On Christmas Eve in 2021, Brian and Taylor are using a new bicycle on their front lawn.
-They are caught in the crossfire of a drive-by shooting in the middle of a gang war and Taylor is killed.
-Brian immediately tries to catch and kill the gangsters only for Playa, the leader of one of the gangs, to shoot him in the throat and leave him for dead.
-Brian survives, but his vocal cords have been severely damaged.
-Brian and Saya grieve over Taylor's death and Saya tries to be emotionally supportive to Brian during his physical recovery, but Brian becomes cold and distant, focused only on pursuing revenge for Taylor.
+Brian Godlock is an electrician living with his wife Saya and young son Taylor Michael in the fictional town of Las Palomas, Texas.
+One Christmas Eve, Brian and Taylor are caught in the crossfire of gang war where Taylor is killed in a drive-by shooting.
+Brian immediately tries to apprehend the gangsters but Playa, the leader of one of the gangs, shoot him in the throat and leave him for dead.
+Brian survives, but damage to his vocal cords have left him unable to speak.
+While grieving, Brian becomes cold and distant, focused only on pursuing revenge; he formulates a plan for kill all the gang members involved in Taylor's death on the next Christmas Eve, spending the intervening year bodybuilding and undergoing self-defense and weapons training in preparation.
+Saya tries to be emotionally supportive to Brian during his physical recovery, but eventually becomes overwhelmed and leaves him.